Princekrampah/ruby/basics/readme.md

-# Basics Of Rudy Programming Language
+# Basics Of Ruby Programming Language

 ## Installation and setup on linux